-As explained above, if you do not have a P45 from your previous employer, your new employer will calculate your new tax code based on your answer to the following question on the form P46.
+As explained above, if you do not have a P45 from your previous employer, your new employer will calculate your new tax code based on your answer to the questions on the starter checklist ‘employee statement’.

-A – This is my first job since last 6 April and I have not been receiving taxable Jobseeker’s Allowance, Employment and Support Allowance or taxable Incapacity Benefit or a state or occupational pension.
+A – This is my first job since last 6 April and I have not been receiving taxable Jobseeker’s Allowance, Employment and Support Allowance, taxable Incapacity Benefit, State or Occupational pension.

-B – This is now my only job, but since last 6 April I have had another job, or have received taxable Jobseeker’s Allowance, Employment and Support Allowance or taxable Incapacity Benefit.
-I do not receive a state or occupational pension.
+B – This is now my only job, but since last 6 April I have had another job, or received taxable Jobseeker’s Allowance, Employment and Support Allowance or taxable Incapacity Benefit.
+I do not receive a State or Occupational Pension.

-C – I have another job or receive a state or occupational pension.
+C – As well as my new job, I have another job or receive a State or Occupational Pension.

-If you do not give sufficient information to your employer to complete a P46, then your employer will use a code 0T.
+If you do not give sufficient information to your employer to complete a the Starter Checklist, then your employer will use a code 0T.
 For a basic rate taxpayer, this will produce the same result as a BR code, but for higher and additional rate taxpayers, the 0T code will ensure that they are taxed at these higher rates.

 This code will be issued if you answer ‘A’ to the above question.

-944L is the ‘standard’ code for 2013/14.
-It gives you the standard tax free personal allowance of £9,440 for the year (due for those aged under 65 on 5 April 2013) and is used ‘cumulatively’.
+1000L is the ‘standard’ code for 2014/15 (just as 944L was the standard code for 2013-14).
+It gives you the standard tax free personal allowance of £10,000 for the year (due for those born after 5 April 1948) and is used ‘cumulatively’.
 This means your income tax and tax free pay is recalculated each pay day by taking into account the total pay and tax free allowances that are due to you since the start of the tax year.

 For example if you are paid monthly, your taxable pay for the fifth month (August) will be calculated by taking into account your total pay for April to August.
 You should expect to have received 5/12ths of the personal allowance when the August tax is calculated.
 The taxable pay in August will simply be your total gross pay to August less your personal allowance entitlement to August.
 The same calculation happens each month, so by the 12th month of the tax year (March) you should have received 12/12th (i.e. all) of your personal allowance.